EFFECTIVE – April 10, 2022

 3. Although our facility will not be available to groups larger than 10 individuals, Mosaic church life will continue in a variety of ways through online platforms, chat groups, shepherd/care groups (no larger than 10 people preferably in homes), phone calls, text messages, email, and a variety of online applications.

-4. Avail yourself to “Adventist Giving” online for returning tithes and offering.
+4. Avail yourself to “Adventist Giving” online for returning tithes and offerings.
 If you prefer, you may come to the church office during the week with your tithes and offerings and place them inside the box, on the wall, outside the church office door.

 5. We look forward to worshiping online together.